WeCanDoBetter/delphi/docs/example.md

 context.addMessage({
   role: "system",
   content:
-    "Search Wikipedia for a random scientific subject and tell me about it.", });
+    "Search Wikipedia for a random scientific subject and tell the user about it.", });

 // Set and enable the functions